OffBroadway/flippydrive/source/usage.rst

 Passthrough Mode
 ------------------

+Two passthrough modes are provided by the FlippyDrive to launch games in the physical disc drive.

+Enhanced Passthrough
+********************

+Hold the ``R`` trigger on P1 when powering up the console to enter enhanced passthrough mode.

+This process uses your physical disc loaded via cubeboot with the ``config.ini`` file with read with appropriate video and region-free settings applied.

+Pure Passthrough
+****************

-If you hold down the ``L`` trigger on the P1 controller when powering on the console, it will force the GameCube to start the disc in passthrough mode.
+Hold the ``L`` trigger on P1 when powering up the console to enter pure passthrough mode.

-Currently a pass-through mode is done by fully rebooting the console and handing off control to the drive.
-This means that it does not support loading games from other regions yet as your cube and drive behave as if there is no modchip installed.
-This feature will be added in a future software update.
+Control is handed completely to the physical disc drive and the disc will load as if no FlippyDrive is installed.
+That means your disc and console must match regions and no additional features are available as this is stock gamecube behavior.

+Once control is handed off to the drive in pure mode, it is not possible to exit unless you power off the GameCube.

 .. _cubeboot: